-Why Georgie's Death In The 2017 'It' Remake Is Even More Gruesome Than The Original
+The Specific Reason Georgie's Death In The 'It' Remake Is So Gruesome

 The big screen adaptation of Stephen King's It may be the scariest movie mainstream audiences will see in 2017.
 From its creepy antagonist — a killer clown who drags his child victims into the sewer — to the bullies that populate the town of Derry, there are plenty of reasons to watch this movie through your fingers.
 But the scariest moment of them all is actually the film's first scene.
 Georgie's death in the 2017 It remake is violent, graphic, and truly terrifying — and there's a very specific reason for this, according to the film's director, Andy Muschietti.